KateWenqiZhu/KateWenqiZhu.github.io/_pages/talks.md

 **Session Chair** in International Conference on Continuous Optimization **ICCOPT 2025 **

-•	‘Advances in Nonlinear Optimization Methods and Applications’
+•	Advances in Nonlinear Optimization Methods and Applications

-•	‘Techniques for Solving High-Dimensional and Nonlinear Optimization Problems’
+•	Techniques for Solving High-Dimensional and Nonlinear Optimization Problems

 **Journal Reviewer**